10 most expensive Banksy artworks sold at auctions

 Another expensive artwork by Banksy, Sale Ends Today, depicts a group of people dressed in habit, praying fervently to a sign that reads “Sale Ends Today”.
 It was the artist’s satire on the modern consumerist society, where people are willing to go to any length to grab their most cherished products.

 Interestingly, a Banksy artwork that spoke against the rampant consumerist culture itself became one of the most expensive by the artist.
-It went under the hammer at Christie’s in Hong Kong on 24 May 2021 for HKD 47,050,000 (USD 6 million).
+It went under the hammer at Christie’s in Hong Kong on 24 May 2021 for HKD 47,050,000 (USD 6 million/over INR 49 crore).

 The oil-on-canvas artwork was created in 2006 and displayed at Banksy’s Barely Legal exhibition in Los Angeles, US, the same year.